US stocks join global rally amid COVID treatment hopes

 Of course, underlying all that remains the Federal Reserve.
 It has slashed short-term interest rates to nearly zero and is likely to keep them there for a while.
 At the same time, it continues to buy reams of bonds to support markets and the economy.

 Investors are waiting to hear from Fed Chair Jerome Powell later this week at a speech that he would normally give at Jackson Hole, Wyoming.
 But the 2020 economic policy symposium will be online.
-Investors closely follow speeches given at the annual Jackson Hole event, where Fed officials in the past have made huge market-moving headlines about interest-rate policy.
+Investors closely follow speeches given at the annual Jackson Hole event, where Fed officials in the past have made huge market-moving headlines.
 This year’s event is titled “Navigating the Decade Ahead: Implications for Monetary Policy.”

 In European stock markets, the German DAX returned 2.2%.
 France’s CAC 40 rose 2.1%, and the FTSE 100 in London added 1.6%.